 Outbreaks of coccidiosis can also cause scouring.
 Outbreaks are typically sporadic.
 They usually occur in young sheep (less than 6 months old), and are associated with high stocking densities (overcrowding, particularly for sheep housed in feedlots) or other stressful situations such as inclement weather (e.g. prolonged cold wet conditions), poor nutrition, management procedures (e.g. weaning) or concurrent disease.
 A faecal worm egg count can determine if coccidiosis is an issue.

 Scouring from bacterial enteritis is an important and emerging issue, particularly for weaned sheep in the high winter rainfall areas of southern Australia.
-High stocking density and concurrent stressful situations, such as poor weather and concurrent infections, are risk factors for bacterial enteritis.
+Animals at a high stocking density that are exposed to stressful situations, such as poor weather along with other diseases or infections, are at risk of bacterial enteritis.
 During outbreaks, sheep with diarrhoea may be unwell with ill thrift and depression, and deaths may occur.
 Weaners with bacterial enteritis may need to be treated with antibiotics.
 Your veterinarian can provide advice on diagnosis and treatment of bacterial enteritis.
+Check out the AWI website for information on managing sheep in containment areas.